 Warren County: Shepherd’s Dominion, web: freewebs.com/shepherdsdominion/.
 Raw goat milk, raw honey, lamb, organic free-range chicken, and eggs.

-Warrensburg: Grand Design Nubians, Virginia “Ginger” McCoy (owner), 225 SE 200 Rd, Warrensburg MO 64093, phone: 507-290-5003, email: firstname.lastname@example.org, web: granddesignnubians.webs.com.
+Warrensburg: Grand Design Nubians and Hope Eternal Nubians, Virginia “Ginger” and Nora McCoy (respective owners), 225 SE 200 Rd, Warrensburg MO 64093, phone: 660-441-1821, email: email@example.com, web: granddesignnubians.webs.com and hopeeternalnubians.webs.com.
 Raw whole goat milk from registered Nubian dairy goat herd.
-Herd is CAE negative and G6S normal.
-Animals run on pasture, are hormone and antibiotic free.
+Herd is CAE negative.
+Animals run on pasture, and are hormone and antibiotic free.
 Fed natural alfalfa and grass hay and do get some grain.
 Animals, facility and milk are kept clean, milk is handled and cooled properly.
 Nubian kids may be available.
-On-farm only, no delivery at this time.
+On-farm pickup only.
 Farm is located 29 miles from Sedalia and 57 miles from Kansas City.